 Commencement of counselling

-Unless one knows what types of questions will be asked, about the marking scheme, exam duration, it will be well nigh impossible to effectively prepare for an exam like CLAT.
+Unless one knows what types of questions will be asked, about the marking scheme, exam duration, it will be well high impossible to effectively prepare for an exam like CLAT.
 So, it is highly recommended that the candidate consults the exam pattern of CLAT 2020 when preparing for the exam.
 The CLAT exam pattern will give the candidate proper direction, like candidates will know that they only need to prepare for objective type questions if they seek admission to UG courses.
 However, the story is a little different for PG courses, as the test in this case includes both essay and objective-type questions.
 Further, the exam being conducted in pen-and-paper mode, the candidate will be given OMR sheets, where responses have to be entered by darkening the correct circle.

-The candidate when preparing for the CLAT 2020 exam must consult the CLAT 2020 syllabus, as it outlines the sections and section-wise topics from which questions will be asked in the entrance exam.
+The candidate while preparing for the CLAT 2020 exam must consult the CLAT 2020 syllabus, as it outlines the sections and section-wise topics from which questions will be asked in the entrance exam.
 Please note that the syllabus CLAT 2020 will be program specific.
-Meaning, candidates seeking admission to undergraduate course need to refer to the syllabus for BA LLB course while postgraduate candidates need to refer LLM course.
+Meaning, candidates seeking admission to undergraduate course need to refer to the syllabus for 5-year LLB course while postgraduate candidates need to refer LLM course.

 English and comprehension